wireapp/wire-server-deploy/offline/postgresql-cluster.md

 **Bring back the old primary as standby (Split-Brain Resolution):**
 - Get the current primary node ip with `sudo -u postgres repmgr -f /etc/repmgr/17-main/repmgr.conf cluster show` on a active node.
 - `ssh` into the old primary
-- Unmask service and rejoin the cluster as standby with is command: `sudo systemctl unmask postgresql@17-main.service && sudo -u postgres repmgr -f /etc/repmgr/17-main/repmgr.conf node rejoin -d repmgr -h <primary-ip> -U repmgr --force-rewind --verbose`
+- Unmask service and rejoin the cluster as standby with this command: `sudo systemctl unmask postgresql@17-main.service && sudo -u postgres repmgr -f /etc/repmgr/17-main/repmgr.conf node rejoin -d repmgr -h <primary-ip> -U repmgr --force-rewind --verbose`
 - Service auto-starts in standby mode and will start following the new primary when the rejoin succeeds and if it fails the node might join the cluster as standalone standby.
 - Check the cluster status `sudo -u postgres repmgr -f /etc/repmgr/17-main/repmgr.conf cluster show` to make sure the node joins the cluster properly and the upstream is the new primary.
 - If the upstream of the re-joined node is empty that means the re-join failed partially, please rerun the above procedure by